lucasvfventura/score/README.md

     - Limits on pagination?

 ## Techstack
-I choose the stack I'm more conformatable with at the moment which is:
+I choose the stack I'm more confortable with at the moment which is:

 - Backend
     - NodeJS